spacetimeengineer/mupy/README.md

 ## Docker Installation

-If you prefer touse the provided docker image you will need to install docker at https://docs.docker.com/get-docker/ .
+If you prefer to use the provided docker image you will need to install docker at https://docs.docker.com/get-docker/ .

 1. Build image
 ```console